 User's Group (MUMPS) goto

-Sirloin Tips served with potato and vegetables, Grilled
+Sirloin Tips served with mushrooms, onions, baked potato and

-payable to: NEMUG Mail to Aurora Technologies, c/o NEMUG, 5 Old Nasonville Road, Harrisville, RI 02830 or register on the
+check payable to: NEMUG.
+Mail to Aurora Technologies, C/O

+NEMUG, 5 Old Nasonville Road, Harrisville, RI 02830 or register on

 and pay at the door.